Manga: Eden: It's an Endless World!

 is extremely violent, filled with explicit sex and nudity, lots of philosophy, even more religion, and moral ambiguity in ways that would make Alan Moore

 proud.
-Characters are regularly killed off, beaten, wounded, tortured, crippled, and raped by villains and heroes alike; and The Messiah
+Characters are regularly killed off, beaten, wounded, tortured, crippled, and raped by villains and heroes alike; and the Messianic Archetype

 , despite the religious overtones, is a minor character.Eden